What is a dental implant?

 Unrestored, lost or missing teeth will cause your bone to recede and, with time, will alter your facial appearance and speech.
 Dental implants can prevent your bone from receding and help restore the facial structure.

-Shortly after you lose natural teeth, the face begins to age and change due to the bone loss.
-The longer you wait, the more changes occur - the muscles that help you chew your food begin to shorten to accommodate the reduced space between your nose and your chin.
+Shortly after you lose natural teeth the face begins to age and change due to bone loss.
+The longer you wait, the more changes occur - the muscles that help you chew your food begin to shorten reducing the space between your nose and your chin.
 A dental implant can prevent the bone loss and improve the facial skeletal structure.

 Dental Implant structure

 A dental implant is a small titanium post which is inserted into the jawbone to replace the natural tooth root and acts as an anchor to hold the artificial tooth firmly in place.
 Dental implants look like real teeth, allowing you to chew, brush and eat normally and, with proper care, will last a lifetime.

 On your first appointment, the implant is inserted and allowed time to fuse with the bone.
 This step takes anywhere from three (3) to six (6) months to allow for proper healing and to make sure that the dental implant fused with the bone.
 A temporary crown will be placed over the space for the duration of the healing.

 On your second appointment - a replacement tooth/crown will be fitted to your dental implant via a small attachment.